 There are two options for analyzing qPCR results, relative quantification or absolute quantification.
 Relative quantification compares the amplification curve to an internal standard mRNA or DNA; whereas, absolute quantification interpolates the amount of target based on a standard curve created from serial dilutions of a known amount of DNA or RNA.

 Quantification cycle (Cq) or threshold cycle (Ct)

 The cycle at which fluorescence from amplification exceeds the background fluorescence has been referred to as threshold cycle (Ct), crossing point (Cp), and take-off point (TOF) by different instrument manufacturers, but is now standardized by the MIQE guidelines (see Additional Resources for more information) as the quantification cycle.
 A lower Cq correlates with higher target expression in a sample.

 The IDT PrimeTime Gene Expression Master Mix is optimized to support probe-based qPCR assays for gene expression analysis.
-This master mix is guaranted to provide assay efficiencies >90% when used with PrimeTime qPCR Assays in two-step RT-qPCR.
+This master mix is guaranteed to provide assay efficiencies >90% when used with PrimeTime qPCR Probe Assays in two-step RT-qPCR.
 It is also compatible with other primers and probes.
-Master mixes specific for assays that use intercalating dyes instead of probes can be obtained from other manufacturers.
-Note that when performing a probe-based 5’ nuclease assay, ensure that you do not use a master mix designed for SYBR Green or other intercalating dyes, because the fluorescing dyes contained in these master mixes will impair your results.
+Note that when performing a probe-based 5′ nuclease assay, ensure that you do not use a master mix designed for SYBR Green or other intercalating dyes, because the fluorescing dyes contained in these master mixes will impair your results.